 How it works:

-Experian IdentityWorks enables you to monitor credit history for your entire family in one place.
-You can enroll in credit monitoring for yourself, your spouse or partner, and up to 10 children to get credit monitoring for your Experian credit files.
+Experian IdentityWorks enables you to monitor credit histories for your entire family in one place.
+You can enroll in credit monitoring for yourself, your spouse or partner and up to 10 children.
 If you’d also like to monitor your credit reports with Equifax and TransUnion, you can enroll in IdentityWorks Premium.

 Why it’s good: